Marc-Haze/Project_Angular_VidJogos/README.md

 ## Installing

-First we can clone the repository directly into our local workspace
+First we can clone the repository directly into our local workspace.

     $ git clone https://github.com/Marc-Haze/FrontendProject_Angular_VidJogos.git

 Now that we got the Backend and the Frontend folder. ![image](https://user-images.githubusercontent.com/91074603/137822363-5c0fad25-27d7-4426-a1f8-084b54221f39.png)

+Database:

+  - You can import the database from backend/database/db_vidjogos.sql or use the SQL sentences in the .txt to do it manually.

 Eclipse: